 - Dakota County Victim’s and Witness Support is available to assist victims in understanding their rights and the court process and to obtain financial reimbursement through restitution from the offender or reparations from the state.

 - 360 Communities MN surround people with stabilizing resources such as safe shelter, healthy food, housing support, and more to eliminate the crisis.
 They create a solid foundation on which people can build a successful future.

-The Investigative Unit uses Crime Alerts via the Minnesota’s Bureau of Criminal Apprehension’s Crime Alert Network to notify other Law Enforcement Agencies in Minnesota of our notable crimes.
-These crime alerts contain photos of the suspect/s and a narrative description of the crime that occurred in West St Paul.
-West St Paul’s Crime analyst monitors these alerts and has been successful at linking our crimes to others from surrounding metro cities.
-The end results is most often stronger criminal cases are submitted to the charging attorney when the offender has multiple offenses in multiple cities.
+The Investigative Unit uses Crime Alerts via Minnesota’s Bureau of Criminal Apprehension’s Crime Alert Network to notify other Law Enforcement Agencies in Minnesota of our notable crimes.
+These crime alerts contain photos of the suspect/s and a narrative description of the crime that occurred in West St. Paul.
+West St. Paul’s Crime analyst monitors these alerts and has been successful at linking our crimes to others from surrounding metro cities.
+The end result is most often stronger criminal cases are submitted to the charging attorney when the offender has multiple offenses in multiple cities.